-Our reviewers are highly trained, but if you think that your video doesn't violate the Community Guidelines and was removed in error, you can appeal the strike.
+We remove content that violates our Community Guidelines.
+However we understand that we sometimes make mistakes.
+If you think that your content doesn't violate the Community Guidelines and either received a strike or was removed in error, you can appeal following the steps below.

 Appeal a Community Guidelines strike

 When we remove your content for a Community Guidelines violation, you may be issued a strike.
 Strikes are issued when content on YouTube is flagged for review, either by members of the YouTube community or our smart detection technology, and our review teams decide that it does not follow our Community Guidelines.
 If your channel gets a strike, you'll get an email, notifications on mobile and desktop, and an alert in your channel settings the next time you sign in to YouTube.

 Before you start, review the policy related to the strike.
 We also list examples of content that result in a Community Guidelines strike.
 You can only appeal for 90 days after the warning or strike was issued.